Lian, Batangas: Climate

 The climate of Lian falls under the first type of classification, Type I, characterized by two pronounced seasons: Dry season from November to April and wet season for the rest of the year.

 Demographics

 In the 2020 census, Lian had a population of 56,280.
 The population density was sigfig 56,280/76.80.

+Most of the people in Lian are Tagalogs.
+However, some Visayans are found in some barrios and barangays.
+The main language is Tagalog.

 Economy

+Lian's main products include rice, corn, onion, calamansi, milkfish, which are sold at Lian Public Market and other various locations.